en·sign (ĕnsən, -sīn′)

 a.
 A commissioned rank in the US Navy or Coast Guard that is below lieutenant junior grade.

 b.
-One who holds this rank.
+One who holds this rank or a similar rank in another military organization.

 4. A badge, emblem, or token of power or authority.